 Getting traffic is easy… The challenge is conversion!

 Making sure that your website receives enough conversions is important so that you can review how users interact on your website and what actions they will take to become leads or customers.

-Conversions tend to be driven on-site which means that your landing pages will need to be improved so that visitors will take actions on the webpage.
+Conversions tend to be driven on-site which means that your landing pages will need to be improved so that visitors will take action on the webpage.
 By optimising areas of your website, an eCommerce business is able to stand out from the crowd by converting as many site visitors as possible into paying customers.
 With this blog, you can learn How to design a landing page that converts to turn leads into customers.

 Conversion rate optimisation is also important for:

 - Repeat business – maybe you can adopt a customer retention strategy

 - Saving money to use elsewhere to grow the company

 - Understanding customer needs, by tracking their online customer behavior and actions they take